maniospas/sigmastar/README.md

 Σ* or *sigmastar* is an esoteric language where primitives are denoted by single characters, thus making structural types consist of a number of letters equal to their size.
-The language interoperates with Python, being able to call its modules and be imported as a module.
+The language transpiles to Python, can call its modules and can be imported as a module.

 ## ⚡ Quickstart